 As well as thinking about sowing seeds for the seasons to come, if you want your garden to be bee friendly sooner rather than later, you could also consider buying and planting some bare root or pot grown perennial plants.
 Trees and shrubs are generally best planted during the dormant season, late in winter or in very early spring.
 Bedding plants and pot grown herbaceous plants, however, can be planted throughout the season.
 Here are just some examples of perennial trees, shrubs and herbaceous plants that bloom in the spring:

 - Blossoming fruit trees (such as Crab apple, apple, cherry & plum)

 - Armeria maritima (thrift/ sea pinks)

 - Primula vulgaris (primrose)

-Choosing perennial plants such as these will help make sure that bees have enough nectar early in the growing season, not just this year but also in the years to come!
+Choosing perennial plants such as these will help make sure that bees have enough nectar make the best honey they can early in the growing season, not just this year but also in the years to come!